 Some property owners can struggle to accommodate these requirements, especially if they only have an acre or two of land.

 Although wind energy pays out over time, there can be a steep upfront investment.

-To install a quality wind turbine, you’re likely looking at paying at least $3,000 as well as maintenance costs over the years.
+To install a quality wind turbine, you’re likely looking at paying at least $3,000 for every kilowatt of power capacity as well as maintenance costs over the years.

 5. How does installation and maintenance of wind turbines work?